GMDU/code-of-copper/README.md

 let foo = 5
 if foo
-  print "success!"                                   # this will succeed because the condition did not result in 0 end
+  print "success!"                                   # this will print because the condition did not result in 0 end

 let bar = ""